-Morning assembly attendance is considered vital activity by the college and all the students are required to attend all morning assemblies once in a week based on the schedule.
-The following regulation was adopted in the 68th CMC meeting:
+Morning assembly attendance is considered vital activity by the college and all staff and students are required to attend all morning assemblies once in a week based on the schedule.
+If any staff and students miss morning assembly, the following corrective measures will apply.